ZoeMacf/battleship/README.md

 #### User Goals
  - I want the user to be able to easily play a game of Battleship by guessing the location of the various boats.
  - I want the rules to be easily accessible for first time players.
+ - I want the user to be able to see how many turns it took to win/lose.

 ## Design